-The launch of Arkema 4 in September 2020 was followed by an intense training program.
-The new trimaran is now ready to set off on an ambitious racing program in the 2021 season, with the famous Transat Jacques Vabre race in its sights, while flying our Group’s colors and values high and far.
+The launch of Arkema in September 2020 was followed by an an ambitious racing program in the 2021 season, with the famous Transat Jacques Vabre race in its sights, while flying our Group’s colors and values high and far.

 The team spirit driving this partnership is reflected in particular in the transfer of knowledge and skills designed to mentor future generations.
 This has been evident since 2010 when skipper, coach and entrepreneur Lalou Roucayrol began passing the torch on to Quentin Vlamynck and working with him.

-With yearning, determination, simplicity, team spirit, passion..., and now at the helm of his new Ocean Fifty, Quentin is fit and ready to take on these fresh challenges in offshore racing.
+With yearning, determination, simplicity, team spirit, passion..., and at the helm of his Ocean Fifty, Quentin is fit and ready to take on the new offshore racing season.

 Still waters run deep!

-Straw-like hair, a relaxed look, a gentle face: It would be tough for Quentin Vlamynck—soon to be the youngest skipper in the history of the Class Ocean Fifty—to lie about his age.
+Straw-like hair, a relaxed look, a gentle face: It would be tough for Quentin Vlamynck—the youngest skipper in the history of the Class Ocean Fifty—to lie about his age.
 But when his azure eyes gaze into yours, you can see his extreme determination.
 Ask him a question, and he thinks first, never launching into long speeches like so many young sportsmen raised on media.
 Quentin has a humble, affable, and direct character: “Some skippers are certainly better than me,” he says, “but I’m so versatile.
-Even though I still have a lot to learn (which is normal for someone under 30), I feel ready… Besides, I’m happy to be where I am!”
+Even though I still have a lot to learn, I feel ready… Besides, I’m happy to be where I am!”

-And so he should be, since the new Ocean Fifty that has been his everyday life for the last two years finally hit the water, next to the recent Lalou Multi worksite, which he also saw get off the ground in 2019 in Verdon-sur-Mer.
-After watching these two projects emerge, Quentin will set sail, at the age of 27, at the helm of the Neyhousser design, the latest Ocean Fifty in a class that is undergoing a complete renewal.
+And so he should be, since the new Ocean Fifty that has been his everyday life during two years finally hit the water in 2020, next to the recent Lalou Multi worksite, in Verdon-sur-Mer.
+Quentin set sail, at the helm of the Neyhousser design, one of the latest Ocean Fifty in a class that is undergoing a complete renewal.

 Passing the Baton